scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc hosts remove GROUPNAME
 ```

-> :bulb: A `stop` only stops the container, but leaves the images, so they can be started later again simply with: `tcsc hosts start GROUPNAME`.
+> :bulb: A `stop` only stops the container, but leaves the container images, so they can be started later again simply with: `tcsc hosts start GROUPNAME`.
 The support files are not read again.

 > :wrench: Example for a HA cluster:
 > ```